SimVascular/svFSI/README.md

 `svFSI` is a  multi-physics finite element solver designed for computational modeling of the cardiovascular system.
 Some of the unique capabilities of `svFSI` include modeling cardiac electrophysiology, biological tissue mechanics, blood flow, and large deformation fluid-structure interaction (FSI). `svFSI` also offers a wide choice of boundary conditions for performing patient-specific modeling of cardiovascular biomechanics.
 The code is parallelized using message-passing-interface (MPI) and offers multiple options to choose a linear solver and preconditioner. `svFSI` can be used as part of the [SimVascular](https://simvascular.github.io) software or can be used as a stand-alone solver.
 It is distributed under a MIT-like open source license.

+## Binary and Container
+Precompiled binaries for Ubuntu and MacOS are available for download from [SimTK](https://simtk.org/frs/index.php?group_id=188).

+Instructions to build and run `svFSI` in Docker container are provided [here](./Docker/README.md).

 ## Dependence

 The following packages are required to build and use `svFSI`.